Scottish Widows Workplace Pension

 Your workplace pension is a long-term investment that helps you save for your retirement in a tax-efficient way.

-Even when you leave an employer, it doesn't mean that you've left the pension you had with them.
-It's still your pension - you can make payments into it.
-You can also choose how your pension is invested.
+If you change job and move to a new employer, it doesn't mean that you've left the pension.
+It's still your pension, so you can make payments into it and you can choose how your pension is invested.

 Here we explain: